 Make a short list of friends and family members who are supportive and positive.
 We also recommend writing a list of people you feel the need to stay in contact with regularly like parents, a close friend, an adult child who lives far away, or an aging relative.

-Commit to call, email or get together with them on a schedule that’s reasonable for you.
+Commit to call, email, or get together with them on a schedule that’s reasonable for you.
 Try to reach out to make at least one emotional connection a day—but be realistic with yourself and schedule.
-If you have family and friends who aren’t close by, try FaceTime, Skype or Facebook.
-Social media is another great way to keep up-to-date and post updates about your own life and health journey.
+If you have family and friends who aren’t close by, try connecting with FaceTime, Skype, Zoom, or WhatsApp to keep up-to-date and post updates about your own life and health journey.

 When you talk, also listen.
 Ask about someone else’s day, or follow up on the topic of a previous conversation.
 Showing sincere interest in another person’s life builds relationships and listening to other people’s concerns can often shed a new light on your own challenges.